Azure-Samples/IoTMQTTSample/README.md

 ## Prerequisites

 To be able to test these samples you need an Azure IoTHub and installing Eclipse Mosquitto Library.

+For MicroPython, follow the steps in this [readme file](https://github.com/Azure-Samples/IoTMQTTSample/tree/master/src/MicroPython/readme.md) to flash MicroPython on your ESP32 install umqtt library and use it for connecting Azure IoT Hub.

 ### Creating an Azure IoT Hub